agiannelli/amandasername.com/about/index.md

 ---
 layout: layouts/post.njk
 title: About Me
-templateClass: tmpl-post
+templateClass: tmpl-home
 eleventyNavigation:
   key: About Me
   order: 3
 ---

-I am a person that writes stuff.
+I am what you would call a multipotentialite.